Five young people wearing coats, jackets and backpacks. They are talking as they walk down a street.

 Remember: It is illegal for people to treat you differently because of your sexuality.
 Find out more about your rights under the Equality Act 2010

 Having negative experiences, or seeing others being discriminated against or mistreated because of their sexuality on the news, in the media or in public, can be extremely upsetting and distressing.
-As a result you may feel:
+You may feel:

 • scared about coming out and what people might say or how they might react